threepotMR2/BeanBangerMR2/README.md

 BeanBangerMR2
 =============

-This is an adaption/fork for the BeanMPX project by fiztech-code - thank you for amazing work!
+This is an adaption/fork for the BeanMPX project by fiztech-code - thank you for amazing work, this would not exist without you.

+I have no idea what I'm doing but have butched the BeanMPX project to make this do what it should.
+It is probably the worst code man has seen, and I am probably using Github in totally the wrong way.
+Please forgive my stupidity and ignorance!

 All you need is in the BeanBangerMR2 folders, one is the arduino project, the other is the gerber/bom for the PCB.